 - Personal Protective Equipment for all Staff and Patients

 - All persons entering the space are required to wear face coverings at all times.
 Patients are asked to bring their own mask.
-We are happy to provide a mask for those who do not have one for $1.

 - Above-Standard Protocols for Sanitation of Hands and Surfaces

 - A hand sanitizing station will be available at the office entrance.
 You will be required to sanitize your hands upon entry

 - Furniture, surfaces and examination rooms are cleaned and sanitized after every patient.

 - Social Distancing – While Waiting and Moving Throughout the Space

 - Patients will be asked to make appointments, rather than come for walk-in care, and will be asked to come at the appointment time (not early or late).
 This will help ensure the waiting room has the fewest number of people at any one time.